SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Additional ablations and analysis

 \subsubsection{Multi-LLM majority voting}

-Inspired by PoLL~\citep{verga2024replacingjudgesjuriesevaluating} and DAFE~\citep{DAFE}, we instructed three different LLMs—GPT-4o, GPT-3.5, and Mistral 7B—with the same question and candidate answer, asking each to provide a True/False verdict along with a brief explanation.
+Inspired by PoLL~\citep{verga2024replacingjudgesjuriesevaluating} and CLEV~\citep{badshah-etal-2025-clev, badshah2024reference}, we instructed three different LLMs: GPT-4o, GPT-3.5, and Mistral 7B with the same question and candidate answer, asking each to provide a True/False verdict along with a brief explanation.
 By applying majority voting across the three model outputs, we determined the final answer.
 This ensemble approach leverages the diverse reasoning patterns of different models, increasing overall robustness and reducing individual model biases.

-This approach produces $\kappa$ = 0.609 on AmbigQA and 0.527 on HotpotQA, outperforming self-consistency but remaining below the single-pass tool ($\kappa$ = 0.658/0.583) and far below TALE ($\kappa$ = 0.914/0.701).
+This approach yields $\kappa$ = 0.609 on AmbigQA and 0.527 on HotpotQA, outperforming self-consistency but falling short of the single-pass web call ($\kappa$ = 0.658/0.583) and significantly below SAGE ($\kappa$ = 0.914/0.701).